Blog · ETF fundamentals

 ETFs vs. mutual funds vs. individual stocks

-• ETF: diversified basket, exchange-traded, typically rules-based.
+• ETF: diversified basket, exchange-traded all day, typically rules-based and low-cost.

 • Stock: single-company risk and reward; no built-in diversification.